maniospas/FedSync/README.md

 **License:** Apache 2.0

 ## Fedavg on Keras models

+### Server code
-You need to run several servers and clients.
+You can run several servers and clients.
 Each server hosts a fragment of one dataset and an approximation of a machine learning model.
 It should also have a method that tries to further train this model over a fixed number